-If t he customer is eligible for Then the treatment is
+If t he customer is eligible for The en the treatment is

-• ALTCS Excluded.
+• ALTCS Exc luded.

 • SSI-MAO

 • MSP

-• Adult Counted as unearned income.
+• Adult Cοι inted as unearned income.

-• Caretaker Relative Exceptions:
+• Caretaker Relative Exc eptions:

-• Pregnant Woman Interest and dividend income from tax-
+• Pregnant Woman • Interest and dividend income from tax- exempt municipal and federal bonds

-• Child exempt municipal and federal bonds are not counted.
+• Child are not counted.

-• KidsCare Interest on matching funds in an IDA account are not counted (MA606.FF).
+• KidsCare • Interest on matching funds in an IDA account are not counted (MA606.FF).

-Term Definition Interest and dividends are returns on capital investments such as promissory notes, loans, property agreements, burial accounts, stocks, bonds, savings accounts or checking accounts.
+Term Definition Interest and Dividends Interest and dividends are returns on capital investments such as promissory notes, loans, property agreements, burial accounts, stocks, bonds, savings accounts or checking accounts.